sharemind-sdk/standalone-demo/README.md

 make install
 ```

-To compile and install the SecreC files.
+To compile and install the SecreC files, run:

 ```
 sm_compile.sh secrec/*.sc